Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

 Why Packets Matter in SD-WAN Reliability

 Packets form the foundation of network traffic, and how an SD-WAN handles them can determine uptime.
-Session-based systems, like Fortinet’s, lock traffic to a single path per session, meaning any WAN event—such as jitter or link failure—can interrupt ongoing connections.
+Session-based systems, like firewall-based ones, lock traffic to a single path per session, meaning any WAN event—such as jitter or link failure, can interrupt ongoing connections.
 In contrast, packet-based approaches evaluate and route each packet independently, enabling sub-second failover without dropping sessions.
 This is particularly beneficial for real-time applications like VoIP or video conferencing.

 The Role of Elastic IPs & Cloud-Native Design